Harvard Dental Museum: New Exhibition Cases

 Despite the problems with space and financial matters, in 1910, Dr. Boardman was able to attain five new display cases for the museum.
 The new cases would consist of soft white ebonized quartered oak in which the inside of these cases would then be covered in fabric preferably unbleached linen.
 The final touches would include brackets that have a nickel plate finish or a “gunmetal finish.”
 The corners would have a bronze framework that was seven eighths of an inch thick while the points where the framework joined together were two and one-eighth inches thick.
 The cases also needed to have measures that would ensure pests were not able to enter them so they also had “poison patented dust proofing.”
-The cost for the metal cases would be $918 and the wood bases would total $528 for a grand total of $1446 which would have had to been paid within 30 days of all the work being completed and included delivery and setup.
+The cost for the metal cases would be $918 and the wood bases would total $528 for a grand total of $1446 which would have had to be paid within 30 days of all the work being completed and included delivery and setup.